 A primary reason for the reserve is to provide safe habitat for the tortoise where development is forbidden, Butine said, and yet the county wants to develop a road through it.

-The new route was also shown to the Habitat Conversation Advisory Committee, the group that oversees the HCP, during a meeting Monday.
+The new proposed route was also shown to the Habitat Conversation Advisory Committee, the group that oversees the HCP, during a meeting Monday.

 “I personally think that people do not come to St. George to visit the desert reserve to observe a road,” Chris Blake, chair of the advisory committee, said, “so we need to make it as least impactful as possible.”